 “Six feet under,” Enzo replied.
-“Unlike you, he wasn’t as willing to lend an ear and was feelin’ a bit loose lipped.”
+“Unlike you, he wasn’t as willing to lend an ear and was feeling a bit loose lipped.”

 But.
 Okay.
 This was good.
 Bad for Russo.
 But good for her.
 They were planning on letting her live… up to a point.
 She had to get more information in the meanwhile, but she couldn’t overstep her bounds.

-“So, given what’s goin’ down in the city that now, I’m guessin’ none of the bosses or any of the other executives know that you two are buddy-buddy.
+“So, based on what’s goin’ down in the city now, I’m guessin’ none of the bosses or any of the other executives know that you two are buddy-buddy.
 How long ya been pen pals?”

 “How long have I been capo?”
 Donato returned.